Medically reviewed by Angela Sheddan, FNP

 There are some gadgets that might seem like the solution, but while they may offer more science than horny goat weed, it’s no more simple.

-Penis sleeves, for one, work great when they work, but there are numerous complications associated with finding the right one, as problems can be caused with effectiveness by incorrect fit, shape and thickness.
+Penis sleeves, for one, work great when they work, but there are numerous complications associated with finding the right one, as problems can be caused with effectiveness by incorrect fit, shape and thickness, according to an article published in the journal, Translational Andrology and Urology.

-Regardless, a 2019 scientific said they have “been slow to gain acceptance in the scientific community.”
+Regardless, a 2019 scientific review published in the journal, F1000Research, said they have “been slow to gain acceptance in the scientific community.”

-Cock rings also present some promise, as they’re effectively designed devices for keeping the blood in.
+Cock rings also present some promise in treating this form of sexual dysfunction, as they’re effectively designed devices for keeping the blood in.
 The only problem?
 They don’t do anything about getting the blood in there in the first place.

 Male vibrators have particular uses as well.
-They can help men with spinal cord injuries ejaculate, and can be enjoyable additions to partner sex.
-But as for making you get hard?
+They can help men with spinal cord injuries ejaculate and can be enjoyable additions to your sex life.
+But as for making you get hard and promoting erectile function?
 Nothing conclusive.

-As you might suspect, the most effective ED treatment techniques are actually the most scientifically sound ones: prescription medications taken orally on a regular basis, lifestyle changes to improve vascular and other health issues, and therapy.
+As you might suspect, the most effective ED treatment options are actually the most scientifically sound ones: prescription medications taken orally on a regular basis, lifestyle changes to improve vascular and other health issues and therapy.

-The next step is talking to a healthcare professional, who can better help you in the diagnosis of your particular course of ED, and make recommendations for treatments that will be effective.
+The next step is seeking medical advice from a healthcare professional, who can better help you in the diagnosis of your particular course of ED, and make recommendations for treatments that will be effective.

 If lifestyle is an issue for you, your healthcare provider may recommend changes like more exercise, better diet, weight loss, stress reduction, or even just drinking more water and less booze.

-Both tadalafil and sildenafil are phosphodiesterase type 5 (PDE5) inhibitors.
-They work to prolong dilation of blood vessels in your penis by blocking the breakdown of certain substances in your body.
+Both tadalafil and sildenafil (generic Viagra) are phosphodiesterase type 5 (PDE5) inhibitors.
+They work to prolong the dilation of blood vessels in your penis by blocking the breakdown of certain substances in your body, according to an article published in the journal, Nature Reviews Disease Primers.

 Depending on your needs, you may prefer a different prescription because of the length of their effects (sildenafil is best taken before activity, while tadalafil can be taken once daily or as needed).

-Because these medications can be used to treat hypertension, it’s important to tell your healthcare provider if you are taking anything for blood pressure or hypertension, or if you’re taking nitrates — the side effects from taking both can be problematic.
+Because these medications can be used to treat hypertension (high blood pressure), it’s important to tell your healthcare provider if you are taking anything for blood pressure or hypertension, or if you’re taking nitrates — the side effects from taking both can be problematic.

 We’re sorry for the disappointment.
 Men are always looking for simple, easy fixes to make this problem go away.
 We get it: it’s hard to talk about this stuff, and it’s hard to accept it may be a lifelong problem in some cases.

-But the important thing to take away from this is that there is no simple cure, and unfortunately it is very necessary to get yourself in front of a healthcare professional for help, guidance, and advice.
+But the important thing to take away from this is that there is no simple cure for erection problems, and unfortunately, it is essential to get yourself in front of a healthcare professional for help, guidance, and advice.

 Treating this problem alone isn’t treating it.
 It’s not going away, and it’s potentially getting worse.